 The hotel is one of 3 houses across Frankfurt, guests can access all Libertine properties during their visit.
 The cool thing about Libertine houses is their approach: they refer to themselves as a collective.
 The rooms can be rented for any duration, and there is a shared fully equipped kitchen with a communal dining room.
 There is also a laundry room and a small gym on the premises.
 The concierge is only on-site during the day and access to everything is by a keypad.

-I also learned that Libertine have recently opened in a new location in Pekutatan Bali, called Lost, which looks simply stunning.
+I also learned that Libertine has recently opened in a new location in Pekutatan Bali, called Lost, which looks simply stunning.
 Their recent expansion also includes a new location in Taunus Germany (Luchs) and soon there will be in Norway, “on a rock,” I overheard them describe it 🙂

-Each room is unique, decorated by local designers and manufacturers, and “almost all of the objects in the apartments are handmade one-off pieces”.
+Each room is unique and decorated by local designers and manufacturers, “almost all of the objects in the apartments are handmade one-off pieces”.
 For my first stay I slept in Libertine 19, this room has great amenities:

 • A full-size clawfoot tub